ddragosd-demo-org/openwhisk-alexa-demo/docs/setup.md

   The `Response` Tab should indicate a `200` Response with a Body containing the  `action_endpoint`.

-  > :bulb: Save the value of the `action_endpoint` field as you need it in the next step.
+  > Save the value of the `action_endpoint` field as you need it in the next step.

   <img src="/docs/images/github-recent-delivery-open.png" height="350">

-:boom: Congratulations !
+Congratulations !
 At this point your code is deployed in the Adobe I/O Runtime.
 Let's go ahead and invoke this action with Amazon Alexa.

 ## Setup an Amazon Alexa Skill